 In 2012/2013, Britt became both a mother and a professor of environmental geography.
 For the next several years, the simultaneous experience of seeing the world through the open, curious eyes of her own children and teaching university students about the pressing sustainability challenges she'd studied up close in China was a powerful one.
 While her children began looking to her for guidance on how to interact with the non-human world all around them, Britt watched her adult students grapple with the question of what to do about the current state of the planet, its ecosystems, and its human communities.

-With thinkers like Cronon and early American ecologist Aldo Leopold, along with her students, and her own young children as inspiration, in 2018 Britt founded CityWild, an Oregon nonprofit aimed at inspiring curiosity about the natural world through fun, exploration, and hands-on learning for kids and families, especially those from underserved communities.
+With thinkers like Cronon and early American ecologist Aldo Leopold, along with her students, and her own young children as inspiration, in 2018 Britt founded CityWild, a nonprofit organization aimed at inspiring curiosity about the natural world through fun, exploration, and hands-on learning for kids and families, especially those from underserved communities.